Our Therapy Services & Offerings

 What to Do When You Are Feeling Overwhelmed

 Everyone feels overwhelmed sometimes.
 When you find your head spinning and you’re having a hard time knowing what to do or how to take care of yourself, you need to take a moment to check in.
-At the Well House, we think of the acronym “RAIN” when it comes to overwhelming emotions.
+At the Well House Counseling, we think of the acronym “RAIN” when it comes to overwhelming emotions.
 Here are some quick, concrete steps you can take to help yourself when you are feeling overwhelmed.

 When you are feeling overwhelmed, let it RAIN